The Olympus Mons Evo

 All in all these boots are a great improvement on the original Olympus Mons and they are comparable in price and are a tad lighter to the Everest Millets.
 But, importantly, they are simply superior.

 *I haven’t tried and tested the newer Scarpa 8,000ers but I know a few people who have them and they all say the same thing … the gaiter with its circular zipper system is ridiculous and just ends up sinking down the leg like a baggy loose spring.
 Also the zipper isn’t protected by a baffle so there’s no ‘Plan B’ if the zipper should fail.
-The general consensus is that they wouldn’t buy them again unless this issue was addressed.
+The general consensus is that they wouldn’t buy them again unless these issues were addressed.